-The nice Gerschler didn’t hold his tongue – on the contrary, he was happy to share his knowledge.
+The nice Gerschler didn’t hold his tongue—on the contrary, he was happy to share his knowledge.
 On one occasion, he bumped into James “Doc” Counsilman, a cutting-edge American swimming coach.
-Together, they came up with the next step in interval science; namely that individual heart rate management produced even better results.
+Together, they came up with the next evolution in interval science; using individual heart rate management to produce even better results.

-Almost fifty years after Woldemar Gerschler’s experiments involving intervals, his theories were confirmed by Russians Viru and Urgenstein when they released their research on 3,000 athletes just a few weeks before Gerschler died in 1982.
-High-intensity interval training stimulates the relevant muscles more and enables the nervous system to have more precise control over both movement patterns as well as choosing an appropriate intensity.
+Almost 50 years after Woldemar Gerschler’s experiments involving intervals, his theories were confirmed by Russians Viru and Urgenstein when they released their research on 3,000 athletes just a few weeks before Gerschler died in 1982.
+High-intensity interval training stimulates the relevant muscles more and enables the nervous system to have more precise control over movement patterns as well as an appropriate intensity.

-Sprint training
+Sprint Training

-Sprint training means swimming short distances at the maximum speed.
-Even if the swimmer’s speed were to decrease after 10–15 seconds, it was still considered a sprint if the swimmer did four 100 meter runs with ten minutes of rest in-between.
+Sprint training means swimming short distances at maximum speed.
+Even if the swimmer’s speed were to decrease after 10–15 seconds, it was still considered a sprint if the swimmer did four 100-meter runs with 10 minutes of rest in between.

-Historically, over-distance training has been the predominant form of training.
-Swimming for long distances at lower speeds was also seen as simplifying the process of obtaining and maintaining a correct movement pattern.
-For example, Mark Spitz, the mustachioed winner of seven Olympic golds in 1972, performed a 1,500 meter race that was only four tenths of a second from the world record, despite the fact that all of his Olympic races were over 100 or 200 meters.
+Historically, distance training has been the predominant form of training.
+Swimming for long distances at lower speeds simplified the process of obtaining and maintaining a correct movement pattern.
+For example, Mark Spitz, the mustachioed winner of seven Olympic golds in 1972, swam a 1,500-meter race that was only four tenths of a second from the world record, despite the fact that all of his Olympic races were over 100 or 200 meters.

-Over-distance training was considered gentler for young people, as they lacked the muscle mass required for handling a large amount of sprint training.
-Distance training also builds strength and power, albeit during a slower process.
-Some influential people who stubbornly argued in favor of over-distance training were California-based coaches George Haines and Peter Daland.
-Haines believed that over-distance training is good training for all events and Daland argued that “all world-class swimmers are decent on 1,500 meters.”
-Peter Daland also claimed that over-distance trained swimmers were the fastest during the last ten meters of a hundred meter race.
+Distance training was considered gentler for young people, who lack the muscle mass required for a large amount of sprint training.
+Distance training also builds strength and power, albeit over a longer time.
+Some influential people who stubbornly argued in favor of distance training were California-based coaches George Haines and Peter Daland.
+Haines believed that distance training is good training for all events and Daland argued that “all world-class swimmers are decent on 1,500 meters.”
+Peter Daland also claimed that distance-trained swimmers were the fastest during the last 10 meters of a 100-meter race.